Web and Multimedia Environments

-The web and multimedia environments major is offered in the four-year bachelor of fine arts degree program.
-Our BFA curriculum is rooted in the
+Web and multimedia environments is a major offered in the four-year BFA degree program.
+Our BFA curriculum is rooted by

 WMM 3010 Installation and Performance 3

 This course offers an in-depth exploration of the art and design concepts related to physical space: whether defined as an art installation, live performance, museum exhibition design, or retail environment.
 Participants study a variety of points of intersection between human interaction, physical spaces/objects, and technology.
 A variety of sensing and tracking technologies are surveyed and implemented.
 High and low technologies are reviewed from the perspective of various modes of artist/performer/audience-customer interaction.

 Prerequisites: Foundation: Media 2

 WMM 3020 Web and Screen 3

 Building on their initial exposure to web design in Foundation: Media 1 and 2, students engage in a thorough examination of current web publishing standards, concepts, and development tools.
 Topics covered in this course range from web design and development—including Internet-based art practices, interactive screen-based publication and display formats; commercial websites and Internet art; DVD magazines and algorithmic art; information design; and digital storytelling.
 Creative as well as investigative approaches to network-driven concepts are encouraged.
 Machine-to-machine as well as human-machine interactions are presented.

 Prerequisites: Foundation: Media 2

 AH 3378 History of Web and Multimedia 3

 This course examines the artistic and technical evolution of electronic and digital media.
 The course will focus on various media technologies in their current state, as well as key events and people along the evolutionary way.
 Students examine how digital and electronic media emerge, as well as how artistic and technical practice merge.
 Students will develop in-depth knowledge of web and multimedia themes through focused engagements with key artists, inventions, events, and experiments.
 Overall, this survey course provides select examples and histories of electronic and digital media, and the effect these media have had on art, technology and daily life.
 Class sessions are primarily lecture-based, but will involve some discussion as well.
 Students may complete short writing assignments, online postings, and in-class examinations.

 WMM 3030 Virtual Environments 3